pearcej/cppds/_sources/SortSearch/TheInsertionSort.rst

 ~~~~~~~~~~~~~~~~~~

 The **insertion sort**, although still :math:`O(n^{2})`, works in a
 slightly different way.
-It always maintains a sorted sublist in the
+It always maintains a sorted subvector in the
-lower positions of the list.
+lower positions of the vector.
 Each new item is then “inserted” back into
-the previous sublist such that the sorted sublist is one item larger.
+the previous subvector such that the sorted subvector is one item larger.
 :ref:`Figure 4 <fig_insertionsort>` shows the insertion sorting process.
 The shaded
-items represent the ordered sublists as the algorithm makes each pass.
+items represent the ordered subvectors as the algorithm makes each pass.

 .. _fig_insertionsort: